winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

     getCount();
 }, []);
 ```
-** Notice that in order to use `useEffect` you need to import it from react as well
+**Note:** To use `useEffect`, you need to import it from React as well:
 ```ts
 import { useState, useEffect } from 'react'
 ```
-3. Now, when the user is clicking to increment the counter, lets trigger the `incrementCount` function.
+3. Now, let's trigger the `incrementCount` function when the user clicks to increment the counter:
 ```ts
    <button onClick={incrementCount}>
 ```

-For convinience here is the entire `App.tsx` file
+For convenience, here is the entire `App.tsx` file:

 ```ts
 import { useState, useEffect } from 'react' import reactLogo from './assets/react.svg'